Professional Writing Minor Application for 2022-2023

 Students interested in the Professional Writing Minor submit an application in the fall quarter of their senior year.
 Because the Minor has limited space and the application process is competitive, students should put together the application with care.
-Interested students should also make an appointment with the Writing Program Undergraduate Advisor to discuss scheduling and academic eligibility.
+Interested students should also make an appointment with the Writing Program Undergraduate Advisor, Audrey Youngblood, to discuss scheduling and academic eligibility.

-Once you have submitted your application portfolio to the Writing Program Office, please email the director of your desired track of the Minor:
+If you have any additional questions, please email director of your desired track of the Minor:

 - Multimedia Communication: Madeleine Sorapure, firstname.lastname@example.org